adutra/goalesce/README.md

 ### Coalescing slices

-When both slices are non-zero-values, the default behavior is to _replace_ the first slice with the second one:
+When both slices are non-zero-values, the default behavior is to apply atomic semantics, that is, to _replace_ the first slice with the second one:

 ```go
 v1 := []int{1, 2}